shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/HandCommander.rst

     from sr_robot_commander.sr_hand_commander import SrHandCommander
     from sr_utilities.hand_finder import HandFinder

-The constructor for the ``HandCommander`` take a name parameter that should match the group name of the robot to be used.
-Also it takes the hand prefix, parameters and serial number that can be retrieved using the `HandFinder <../../../sr_utilities/README.html>`__   `HandFinder <https://github.com/shadow-robot/sr_core/blob/indigo-devel/sr_utilities/scripts/sr_utilities/hand_finder.py>`__:.
+The constructor for the ``SrHandCommander`` take a name parameter that should match the group name of the robot to be used.
+Also it takes the hand prefix, parameters and serial number that can be retrieved using the `HandFinder <https://github.com/shadow-robot/sr_core/blob/indigo-devel/sr_utilities/scripts/sr_utilities/hand_finder.py>`__.

 Example
 ^^^^^^^